InterImpv/uni-stm32-generator/README.md

-# uni-stm32-generator
+# Sawtooth Generator with STM32F407VG
-for an stm32 university course
+A simple sawtooth generator for university course written in C in CubeIDE.